nader122-lab/Embedded-System/README.md

  * A message queue

-In addition, the project includes the code for the serial interface. **You are not expected to be able to answer questions about this ocode.** Instead, you should understand the API, which has two functions:
+In addition, the project includes the code for the serial interface. **You are not expected to be able to answer questions about this code.** Instead, you should understand the API, which has two functions:
    1. `sendMsg` which write a message to the terminal
    2. `readLine` which reads a line from the terminal